MiningMath

 5. Run MiningMath.

-6. (OPTIONAL, for more accurate approximation) Analyze the MinedBlocks file (or AllBlocks) and calculate the Average Mining Cost just for the stockpiled blocks (Check out, Tracing Stocked Blocks)
+6. OPTIONAL for more accurate approximation: analyze the MinedBlocks.csv file (or AllBlocks.csv) and calculate the average mining cost just for the stockpiled blocks.

 For which the steps are: